rust-lang/rust/doc/tutorial.md

 Rust's set of operators contains very few surprises.
-Binary arithmetic is done with `*`, `/`, `%`, `+`, and `-` (multiply, divide, remainder, plus, minus). `-` is also a unary prefix operator (there are no unary postfix operators in Rust) that does negation.
+Binary arithmetic is done with `*`, `/`, `%`, `+`, and `-` (multiply, divide, remainder, plus, minus). `-` is also a unary prefix operator that does negation.

 Binary shifting is done with `>>` (shift right), and `<<` (shift left).
 Shift right is arithmetic if the value is signed and logical if